ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

 > “The Term Frequency-Inverse Document Frequency (TF-IDF) weighting scheme achieves this by associating a weight \\( w_{v_i,s} = \frac{N(v_i,s)}{\text{max}_{v_j \in s} N(v_j,s)} \cdot \text{log} \frac{N}{N(v_i)} \\) with every token \\( v_i \\) from string \\( s \\), where \\( N(v_i, s) \\) is the number of times \\( v_i \\) occurs in \\( s \\) (term frequency), \\( N \\) is the number of strings in the overall corpus under consideration, and \\( N(v_i) \\) is the number of strings in the corpus that include \\( v_i \\) (document frequency).”

 There's some notation there, and we've also thrown in two normalizations and a log.
 None of this is a particularly big deal, but it makes TF-IDF seem complicated.
-There are a lot of ways you could do the particulars of TF-IDF (the [Wikipedia page for TF-IDF](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) lists even more variants) but they all do essentially what we did above by just counting and dividing.
+There are [a lot of ways](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) you could do the particulars of TF-IDF but they all do essentially what we did above by just counting and dividing.